 Having an adequate comprehension of the various data types is significantly essential for doing Exploratory Data Analysis or EDA since you can use certain factual measurements just for particular data types.

-You likewise need to know which data analysis and its type you are managing to pick the correct perception technique.
+SImilarly, you need to know which data analysis and its type you are working to select the correct perception technique.
 You can consider data types as an approach to arrange various types of variables.

 Qualitative data is a bunch of information that cannot be measured in the form of numbers.
 It is also known as categorical data.
 It normally comprises words, narratives, and we labelled them with names.

-It delivers information about the qualities of things.
+It delivers information about the qualities of things in data.
 The outcome of qualitative data analysis can come in the type of featuring key words, extracting data, and ideas elaboration.

 Hair colour- black, brown, red